devleaks/followthegreens/docs/preferences.md

 1. Rabbit speed
 1. Rabbit length
 1. (Static) lights ahead of the rabbit

-These preferences are always applied, unless a global preference has been imposed.

 To adjust aircraft preferences, length must be expressed "physically", with metric units: